 - Web and Social Computing

-Applicants will normally possess a good (2.1 or above) honours degree in computer science, computing or a cognate subject.
+Applicants will possess a 2:2 honours degree in computer science, computing or a cognate subject.

 Applicants whose first language is not English are normally expected to meet the minimum University requirements (e.g. 6.5 IELTS, with at least 5.5 in each area).

 Fees quoted are for the academic session 2016/17.
 For programmes lasting more than one year, tuition fees for subsequent years of study are subject to an increase of no more than 4.5% per year.

 |UK & EU||International|